ma-04/hydroxide-docker/README.md

 ```
 todo: fix the default user id to 1000 or better yet, make it configurable.

-### docker-compose
+# Docker-Compose

 If you require a `docker-compose` file, see [docker-compose.yml](docker-compose.yml).
 If you are unfamiliar with docker-compose, here is some code to get you started.

-# navigate to this repo by changing the directory
+### Navigate to this repo by changing the directory
 ```
 cd hydroxide-docker
 ```